icon-project/icon-sdk-python/quickstart/README.md

 balance:  10000
 ```

----

-### TokenTransactionExample
+## TokenTransactionExample

 This example shows how to send token and check the balance.

 *For KeyWallet and IconService generation, please refer to the information above.*

-#### Token Transfer
+### Token Transfer

-You can send the token that is already generated as an example.
+You can send the token that have already generated.

 You can generate KeyWallet using `TEST_PRIVATE_KEY` just like in the case of  `icx_transaction_example`, then send 1 Token to the other wallet.
 You need token address to send your token.

-You can get a step cost to send token as follows.
+You can get the default step cost to send token as follows.

 ```python
 # Returns a step cost